1712n/wall-e/src/prompt/markdown/documentation.md

 #### Filtering and Conditions

 The relational queries API enables the definition of filters and conditions using Drizzle's operators.
 When referencing table columns in operators, the tables exported from the schema are used:

-When referencing table columns in operators, reference tables exported from schema:

 ```ts
 const users = await db.query.users.findMany({